My favorite activity in the world is flying

 send you the cores for about the same price as a commercial glider kit.

-using mine as a starting point.
-If you don't do anything crazy you
+ideas using mine as a starting point.
+If you don't do anything crazy

-it out, but if you have a preferred materials and methods
+how I built it out, but if you have a preferred materials and methods

 of building out a combat glider, then you can stop here.
-The most important things
+The most

-in red above.
+plate shown in red above.
 I use 1/8" hobby plywood glued directly to

 the foam.
 The folks at Flying Foam can cut the spar hole as well as the

 base plate cut-out, which is a huge help.
 The cut-out gives you a

 nice flat surface on which to attach the base plate.
 In addition to

 This image shows the cut-out.
 Just reattach the portions that you don't remove.